 Civil society in Azerbaijan has been developing dynamically since the country gained independence in 1991.
-Currently, there are more than 2,600 NGOs registered in the country, and an estimated 1,000 unregistered groups carrying out activities.
-NGOs are engaged in diverse spheres of activity, including human rights, education, culture, health, social protection, environmental protection, etc. The NGO sector received a significant boost in development when the 1992 Law on Non-Governmental Organizations was replaced by a much more progressive law in 2000.
+Currently, there are more than 3000 NGOs registered in the country, and an estimated 300 unregistered groups carrying out activities.
+NGOs are engaged in diverse spheres of activity, including human rights, education, culture, health, social protection, environmental protection, etc. The NGO sector received a significant boost in development when the 1992 Law on Non-Governmental Organizations (Law on NGOs) was replaced by a much more progressive law in 2000.

 In 2007, the Government of Azerbaijan established the NGO Support Council, with the goal to provide financial and informational support to Azerbaijani NGOs, and to facilitate NGO/government cooperation.
-The NGO Support Council has provided financial assistance to more than 500 NGOs, based on transparent and competitive grant procedures, which are considered among the best in the former Soviet Union.
+The NGO Support Council has provided financial assistance to hundreds of NGOs, based on transparent and competitive grant procedures, which are considered among the best in the former Soviet Union.
 The NGO Support Council also initiates legislation to improve the regulatory environment for NGOs, and engages NGOs in the legislative drafting process.

-In spite of these positive developments, registration remains a challenge for NGOs.
+Registration still remains a challenge for NGOs.
 It is very difficult to register as either a domestic or foreign NGO in Azerbaijan.
 The Government of Azerbaijan has lost at least five cases before the European Court of Human Rights, which has found denials of registration to violate the freedom of association.
-In addition, Azerbaijani NGOs have difficulty complying with financial reporting requirements.
+In addition, Azerbaijani NGOs have difficulty complying with reporting requirements.
 Many NGOs have limited capacity to comply with such requirements and are under threat of being punished for non-compliance.

 |Organizational Forms||Public union, foundation and union of legal entities|

 |Registration Body||Ministry of Justice

 |Approximate Number||2,700 registered NGOs (as of May 2013)|